 Often this presents an opportunity for Pantheon to actively engage, talk and share best practice with the manager.
 As time passes, through engagement, most managers can be migrated to the green rating.

-During the year to 31 May 2020, among the 13 primary commitments made by PIP, the majority received a green rating with the remainder receiving an amber rating.
+During the year to 31 May 2021, among the seven primary commitments made by PIP, the majority received a green rating with the remainder receiving an amber rating.

 Some of the questions we ask…